-9. OECD best practice guidance indicates that the Council should request and receive any required information directly from the relevant provider and in this case that means directly from the relevant Government Department who hold the information.
+9. OECD best practice guidance indicates that the Council should request and receive any required information directly from the relevant provider and in this case that means directly from the relevant Government Department which holds the information.

 - 10. It is also desirable that a single point of contact, normally at Director level, is identified by each NI Government Department in their own MoUs.
-This will allow an oversight role and key point of contact within each Department to facilitate a mechanism if any issues arise. - 11.
-On that basis the key the Department of Agriculture, Environment and Rural Affairs point of contact for the above is as follows: - Finance Director - 12.
+This will allow an oversight role and key point of contact within each Department to facilitate a mechanism if any issues arise. - 11.On that basis the key Department for Infrastructure point of contact for the above is as follows: - Finance Director - 12.
 The Finance Director will also have responsibility for the function of assisting in resolving any issues around timeliness or quality of responses to requests for information, in the first instance.
-In order to assist the Finance Director in this role, he/she should be copied into all information requests made to any part of the Department of Agriculture, Environment and Rural Affairs and any responses back to the Council.
-The process for escalating issues should be first for the Fiscal Council Chief of Staff and Finance Director lead to seek to reach a resolution.
+In order to assist the Finance Director in this role, the Head of Financial Planning and Management Branch should be copied into all information requests made to any part of the Department for Infrastructure and any responses back to the Council.
+The process for escalating issues should be first for the Fiscal Council Chief of Staff and the Finance Director to seek to reach a resolution.
 If this is not possible, dialogue between the Permanent Secretary and the Chair of the Council will be the final stage in the resolution of any issues. - 13.
 All information provided to the Council will be emailed to info@nifiscalcouncil.org, as well as any specific members of the Council secretariat as requested.

-Department of Agriculture, Environment and Rural Affairs information sharing Routine Budget process information sharing
+Department for Infrastructure information sharing

+Routine Budget process information sharing

-- 14. To ensure the Council is fully sighted throughout the Budget process, the Department of Agriculture, Environment and Rural Affairs will routinely, and without the need for a separate request, automatically provide Departmental public expenditure returns it submits to Department of Finance (DoF) in tandem to the Fiscal Council.
+- 14. To ensure the Council is fully sighted throughout the Budget process, the Department for Infrastructure will routinely, and without the need for a separate request, automatically provide Departmental public expenditure returns it submits to Department of Finance (DoF) in tandem to the Fiscal Council.
 This includes routinely providing the following: - a.
-All departmental returns to DoF in relation to Budget process; and - b.
+All departmental returns to DoF in relation to Budget process; and b.
 All in-year monitoring returns to DoF as part of the June, October and January rounds.